 CoolTherm is the latest advancement in thermal management and infuses high-performance thermal interface materials with world-class service and support.
-Our team is highly responsive and specialized in custom formulations in the multiple chemistries to meet your performance, cost and schedule targets.
+Our team is highly responsive and specialized in custom formulations in multiple chemistries to meet your performance, cost, and schedule targets.

 We’ve adapted to support the growing electric vehicle market and re-branded our thermal management materials under the brand-name CoolTherm®.
 This product line includes gap fillers, potting & encapsulation materials, thermally conductive adhesives and gels & greases.

 While the core of our business is with automotive OEMs and tier suppliers of electric vehicles, our technology can help electrify a variety of other transportation and industrial types.
 If you're working on the future of electrification, contact our team to see how our thermal management materials can work in your unique design.

 Electric buses are on the rise and many cities around the globe are transforming their traditional ICE or diesel fleets towards electrified transportation.
 Our thermal management materials can help enable fast-charging and wireless charging capabilities for these fleets.

 Among electric aircraft, there is little standardization in the design of the most critcal component - battery packs.
 By working closely with our team, you will find a product for your toughest design challenges.

 The Tg (glass transition temperature) of a material is the temperature range where the material changes from a rigid polymer to a more elastomeric polymer.
 Some silicone products can have a Tg as low as -120°C, which means the material is soft and flexible down to a negative 120°C. Some epoxy materials can have a Tg above 200°C, which means the material maintains its high strength properties up to 200°C.